abirmehmed/Advanced_Java_Algorithm_Concepts/01_Data_Structures/06_Implement a Queue using Stack/README.md

+#
+Implement a Queue using Stack: Implement a queue data structure using two stacks.
+The queue should support enqueue, dequeue, and peek operations. in java.
+#

 To implement a queue using two stacks in Java, we can use one stack for enqueue operations and another stack for dequeue operations.
 Here's the code:

 ```java